SvenMichaelKlose/tre/DIALECT.md

 # JavaScript target

+This is the most used target.

 ## Global variables

-This is the most used target.
-Global variables aren't bound to symbols.
+Global variables are not bound to symbols.

 ## Character type

-The character type is emulated by internal character objects and must be converted via CHAR-CODE before being passed to native JavaScript functions.
+The character type is emulated and must be converted with CHAR-CODE before passing them to native JavaScript functions.

 ## NIL

-NIL is the same as the boolean 'false'.
+NIL is the same as 'false'.

 ## Hash tables